 It’s always best to err on the side of caution when it comes to treating a sports concussion.
 Even a small amount of brain damage could be severe!

-With a sports concussion, symptoms can be treated by a variety of people including neurologists, educational specialists, speech-language pathologists, and occupational therapists.
+With a sports concussion, symptoms can be treated by a variety of people including neurologists, educational specialists, and speech-language pathologists.

 Contact Scarborough NeuroDevelopment Center for an appointment if you are looking for relief from a sports concussion!
 We proudly serve the Scarborough and greater Portland, Maine areas.
 Don’t let a sports concussion hold you back!